 The administrator meets with the student and discusses solutions to the complaint.
 All support materials must be provided to the administrator by the student.
-Action must be taken within 10 class days of receiving the notice from the Referral Committee.
+Action must be taken within 10 class days of receiving the notice.
 A response letter, indicating the solution to the complaint, will be sent by the administrator to the student.
 Information on the complaint database is also submitted.